-Our Company in consultation with the BRLM, has considered participation by Anchor Investors in the Issue for up to 60% of the QIB Portion in accordance with the SEBI Regulations.
-Only QIBs as defined in Regulation 2(1)(ss) of the SEBI Regulations and not otherwise excluded pursuant to Schedule XIII of the SEBI Regulations were eligible to invest.
-The QIB Portion was reduced in proportion to allocation under the Anchor Investor Portion.
+Our Company in consultation with the BRLM, may consider participation by Anchor Investors in the Issue for up to 60% of the QIB Portion in accordance with the SEBI Regulations.
+Only QIBs as defined in Regulation 2(1)(ss) of the SEBI Regulations and not otherwise excluded pursuant to Schedule XIII of the SEBI Regulations are eligible to invest.
+The QIB Portion will be reduced in proportion to allocation under the Anchor Investor Portion.
+In the event of under subscription in the Anchor Investor Portion, the balance Equity Shares will be added to the QIB Portion.
 In accordance with the SEBI Regulations, the key terms for participation in the Anchor Investor Portion are provided below.